jcliberatol/node-cat/README.md

-# Alttjs Adaptive Latent Trait Testing Framework
+# Node-cat , a Javascript implementation of Computer adaptive testing.
-Alttjs is an CAT (Computer Adaptive Testing) Implementation for Javascript Written in nodeJS
+Node-cat is an CAT (Computer Adaptive Testing) Implementation for Javascript Written in nodeJS

 Goal : An Open Source Implementation of Multidimensional Computer adaptive Testing using the item Response Theory Methodology.

 ## How it works
-Alttjs is a framework for developing applications that require CAT and IRT methodologies in the application logic.
+Node-cat is a framework for developing applications that require CAT and IRT methodologies in the application logic.
 Whether you are grading some class notes ...
 ...Or Writing an application for grading Standardized Tests for Thousands of users.